dafny-lang/dafny/Test/tutorial/induction-principle.md

 It is for instance the case if the AST contains loops, in which situation we often need to manipulate a notion of fuel when defining the interpreter: the lemmas then require doing the induction also on the fuel.
-Let's assume we can always do the induction on the syntax only (and in particular that don't have loops).
+Let's assume we can always do the induction on the syntax only (and in particular that there are no loops).

 The issue we encounter here is that we have a lot of lemmas to prove about a single function, `InterpExpr`.
 However, whenever we need to prove such a lemma in Dafny, we need